zero-mega/pokemonHnS/README.md

 # For Developers
 If you are a developer interested in forking this repository and making your own modifications to Heart & Soul, you may want to read up on the base that was used, Modern Emerald.
 Information on that project, and pret's Pokéemerald decompilation project, continue reading below!
 - Note: This project is not yet compatible with Porymap 6.
 Use Porymap 5 instead.
+- Also Note: devkitARM version 65 or older is required.

 ---